0xGizmolab/djs-games/README.md

 ```

-# Credits
-Thanks to Koenie For the Code Base!

 # Note:
 Please Respect the license and dont just copy  the whole thing as paste as your own package!